JesseCoretta/go-dirsyn/README.md

 Package dirsyn implements low-level directory syntax parsing and assertion matching rule components.

-This package was mainly developed for the XDAPL Project.
+This package was developed for the XDAPL Project.

 ## Status